-Whether you’re a traveller waiting for your chance to visit or a local looking for things to do during the holidays, here’s what the Esplanade has in store.
+Whether you’re a traveller waiting for your chance to visit, or a local looking for things to do during the holidays, here’s what the Esplanade has in store.

-The Esplanade’s beginnings and architecture
+Esplanade’s beginnings and architecture

 Image credit: Esplanade – Theatres on the Bay

-Image credit: @myarchitag
+Image credit: @myarchitag via Instagram

-Consisting of two large, spiky domes, the original design was to feature glass all around without any form of shade.
+Consisting of 2 large, spiky domes, the original design was to feature glass all around without any form of shade.
 This, however, received criticism due to not considering Singapore’s tropical climate, where glass structures would attract way too much heat.

 Image credit: DP Architects